-(Jonah 3:6) The word reached the king of Nineveh, and he arose from his throne, removed his robe, covered himself with sackcloth, and sat in ashes.
+(Jonah 3:6) For word came unto the king of Nineveh, and he arose from his throne, and he laid his robe from him, and covered him with sackcloth, and sat in ashes.

 Finally, the warning of Jonah reached the king and he too repented of his sins and did as the people had done before him.
 Great fear motivated everyone to show their grief for their sins by stopping all their normal activities in daily life.
 They did not eat, drink or work but sat in the dust and turned their thoughts to God with heartfelt confession.
 God approved of their repentance and return to righteous behavior, which manifested God's grace and their faith in God by believing the news Jonah brought and acting accordingly.